zzc01/RayTracingGPU/README.md

 Notes:<br/>
 1. Need to define M_PI.<br/>
 2. double half_height = tan(theta / 2);  This assumes viewport distance is 1 and
-the viewport height, width, lower_left_corner are all calculated accordingly<br/>
+the viewport height, width, lower_left_corner are all calculated accordingly. <br/>
 3. The vec3 cross function written wrong.
 Thus starting from ch02 to here was wrong.
-This causes the picutre angle too high and the distance shows to be too close.<br/>
+This causes the picutre angle too high.
+And the distance to be too close or equivalently FoV too small. <br/>
 4. Profiling:<br/>
 a) 780 msec <br/>
 b) 2720 msec <br/>